joshua-friede/guestbook/README.md

 # guestbook
-A PHP/SQL guest commenting system with dyanmic anti-spam features.
+A PHP/SQL guest commenting system with anti-spam features powered by Google ReCaptcha, blogspambl.com, and httpbl.org